 The Employee Stock Purchase Plan (the Purchase Plan) was adopted by the Company's board of directors in fiscal 2000.
 Eligible employees may purchase a limited number of shares of the Company's common stock at 85% of the market value during a series of offering periods.
 Each offering period is divided into semi-annual purchase intervals and has a maximum term of 24 months.
-During the fiscal quarter ended on April 1, 2006, there were no enrollments into the Purchase Plan.
+During the six months ended on July 1, 2006, the Company issued 70,577 shares under the Purchase Plan.